 - Google Workspace for Education Fundamentals: Free for qualifying institutions

 - Google Workspace for Education Standard: $3 per student per year

 - Teaching and Learning Upgrade: $4 per license per month

 - Google Workspace for Education Plus: $5 per student per year (formerly G Suite Enterprise for Education)

-SEE: Google Classroom tips: How to create and manage classes remotely (free PDF) (TechRepublic)
+SEE: Use these Google Classroom tips from TechRepublic to learn how to create and manage classes remotely.

 Organizations that apply and qualify can use Google Workspace for Nonprofits at no cost, which is essentially the Google Workspace Starter Edition.
 However, Google also gives nonprofit organizations the ability to upgrade to other editions at a significant discount.
 Plans and pricing for qualified and approved nonprofit organizations include:

-Why would I consider Google Workspace if I can use Gmail and some of the apps for free?
+Why would I consider paying for Google Workspace if I can use many features for free?

-- Branding: You may configure Workspace to work with your organization’s domain name.
-That way, emails you send are from your domain (e.g., email@example.com), rather than from a gmail.com address.
+- Branding: You may configure Workspace to work with your organization’s domain name, so emails you send are from your domain rather than from a gmail.com address.

 - Account management: Since Workspace allows you to centrally manage accounts, you may create or remove user accounts as employees join or leave your organization.

 - Security: An administrator can improve security settings to require longer passwords, two-factor authentication and limit external sharing among many other options that reduce the risk of undesired data leaks.